-Cyprus has a Mediterranean climate; it is generally dry and warm with sunshine likely on most days of the year.
-The winter is mild with often heavy, tropical-style rainstorms.
+Cyprus has Mediterranean climate: it is generally dry and warm with sunshine likely on most days of the year.
+The winter is mild with often heavy. tropical-style rainstorms.
 The ski season usually runs from January to March.
 The summer is hot and dry, and perfect for swimming.
-With more than 340 days of sunshine, residents and tourists get to enjoy the sandy beaches of Cyprus throughout the year.
+With more than 340 days of sunshine, residents and tourists get to enjoy the sandy beaches of Cyprus throughout the vear.